IU-PR/Capstone_project/content/docs/2025/Kolobok/week3.md

 ## Executive Summary

-In Week 3, the Kolobok project reached a critical milestone: the full implementation of the two major user stories — tread depth estimation and spike condition analysis — through both Telegram bot and a newly designed web interface.
+In Week 3, the Kolobok team achieved major technical integration milestones while simultaneously pushing the boundaries of data engineering and model experimentation.
+The MVP is now operational for tread depth estimation and spike condition classification across both Telegram and web interfaces.
 Brand recognition, the third major component, is in active R&D, with promising results achieved using GPT-4o-mini.

-The team responded to performance issues by building a synthetic dataset via Unity and bootstrapping thousands of new spike annotations.
-On the OCR side, several modern pipelines were evaluated, and GPT-based OCR emerged as a practical and highly accurate solution.
-Security, deployment, and UX were improved, and all core models are now integrated and responding in production-ready APIs.
+This week also marked a shift in engineering philosophy — moving from static databases and hand-constructed logic to a more dynamic, learning-based system design.
+From synthetic dataset generation in Unity to CLAHE-enhanced unwrapping for OCR, we continuously prioritized robustness, real-world performance, and system modularity.
+Our architecture now accommodates user feedback and model corrections, reflecting a maturing product vision that emphasizes trust, usability, and ML-aided transparency.

 ---